Surgery may be an option in certain cases of

 If all other measures fail to control

-cluster headaches, some doctors may suggest cutting or destroying certain nerves in the face.
+cluster headaches, some doctors may suggest cutting or damaging certain nerves in the face.
 However, the nerve may grow back.

 The surgical options for sinus headache include: